 When it comes to slip and fall cases, one of the most important factors is the property owner’s duty of care to visitors.
 In general, visitors are divided into three categories: Invitees, licensees, and trespassers.
 Property owners’ duty of care decreases as you move down this list.

 Note that duty of care extends to the owned or leased land outside of a structure.
 For instance, homeowners have a reasonable duty to keep their sidewalks clear of hazard, and shop owners have a duty to keep their storefronts clear of hazards.
 This includes snow and ice (with exceptions listed below).

 For instance, a customer in a store expects to be able to shop without falling.
-But if there’s a puddle in the store and it hasn’t been marked hazardous or cleaned up, and the customer falls, the property owner or manager can be held liable.
+If there is a puddle in the store that hasn’t been marked hazardous or cleaned up, and the customer falls, the property owner or manager can be held liable.
 Let a Long Island slip and fall attorney hold the responsible party accountable and get you the compensation you deserve.